fabariagbora/Fabari-Token/README.md

 ### Metadata

-Meta data generated when the metadat function was queried is given below:
+Metadata generated when the metadata function was queried is given below:

     For TokenID 0